dinoallo/sandbox/launcher/scripts/README.md

 Once in the network namespace, you can:

-1. Start the launcher service
+1. Start the launcher service (it will create a Unix socket at `/tmp/launcher.sock` by default)
-2. Use the client CLI from the host to connect to it
+2. Use the client CLI from the host to connect to it via the Unix socket
 3. Verify that containers can be created and have network connectivity
 4. Test IP delegation features in the isolated network environment